 We have developed some patterns for writing interesting labs.
 (1) Use labs where claims can be strengthened.
 Seed the lab with a suboptimal claim and let the students take it from there.
 You will be surprised.
 (2) Occasionally define a lab with a small omission and give the impression that half of the claims are true.
 Then let the students find the omission which let's them refute all claims that were believed to be true.
 This encourages them to think critically.
 (3) Some labs are direct in that the topic to be covered appears directly in the claims.
 Other labs are indirect in that the topic to be covered is used in the solution approach.

 It has happened on Piazza that students have released too much information through the scientific discourse.
-Therefore we introduced a new rule: If the scientific discourse reveals to much information about the homework solution the scientific discourse is only completed AFTER the due date for the homework.
+Therefore we introduced a new rule: If the scientific discourse reveals too much information about the homework solution the scientific discourse is only completed AFTER the due date for the homework.
 This way students get partial information which makes them think: "those girls have a solution of quality 0.8 while I only have a solution of quality 0.7.
 What is their clever technique?"
-They become motivated to learn what their peers already know.
+They become motivated to learn what their peers already know. (see Ricochet Robots).

-[Misunderstanding: true but cannot defend] Alice proposes a true claim but she cannot defend it: signals a misunderstanding of Alice that is made concrete by the protocol.
+[Misunderstanding: true but cannot defend] Alice proposes a true claim but she cannot defend it: signals a misunderstanding of Alice that is made concrete by the game.
 Bob clarifies the misunderstanding by refuting the true claim.

 [Misunderstanding: false not true] Alice proposes a false claim which she thought to be true: signals a misunderstanding.
 Bob clarifies the misunderstanding by refuting the false claim.